AU-BCE-EE/guidance/Picarro/README.md

 ```

 # Feedback #
-### things I wanna include ###
+### things I might include ###
-- That you can select a top folder with data from different Picarros and by argument say what type of Picarro data you would like to have.
+- That you can select a top directory with data from different Picarros and by argument say what type of Picarro data you would like to have.
 So far, it will just read in all the Picarro files in the directory.
 - That the function is able to differentiate between different Picarros of the same type, e.g., G2509_#3 and G2509_#5.
 For that, I need more example files.
 - Improve the function if you had the 'glourious' idea to change your file name.
+- Make it possible to read in .h5 and .dat files at the same time
+- The FROM selection is not perfect yet as the time strings are in different timezones.

 ### Bug reporting ###
 If you encounter any bugs, please either open an `issue` here or write me an <a href='mailto:mb@bce.au.dk'>email</a>